facebook/react/compiler/packages/babel-plugin-react-compiler/src/__tests__/fixtures/compiler/fast-refresh-refresh-on-const-changes-dev.expect.md

   // unsafe, but in this case we're simulating a fast refresh between each render unsafeUpdateConst();

-  // TODO: In fast refresh mode (@enableResetCacheOnSourceFileChanges) Forget should
+  // TODO: In fast refresh mode (@enableResetCacheOnSourceFileChanges) Compiler should
   // reset on changes to globals that impact the component/hook, effectively memoizing
   // as if value was reactive.
 However, we don't want to actually treat globals as
   // reactive (though that would be trivial) since it could change compilation too much